learn-co-students/swift-playground-ios-0615/README.md

   * Did you use `let` or `var` when you declared `summary` the first time?

 4. Finally, reassign `course` to describe the new iOS Fellowship so that `summary` reads:
-*In the Mobile Development Corps class at the Flatirons School there are 20 students learning Swift from Tim Clem.*
+*In the Mobile Development Corps class at the Flatiron School there are 20 students learning Swift from Tim Clem.*
 Print `summary` again.

 ##### Additional Practice (optional)